everycure-org/matrix/docs/src/pipeline/index.md

 ### Modelling

-The modelling pipeline trains drug repurposing prediction models using knowledge graph embeddings generated in the embeddings pipeline.
+The modelling pipeline trains prediction models using drug-disease pairs and knowledge graph embeddings.

-The main steps are as follows:
+Key steps implemented include:

 1. *Prepare ground truth dataset*.
 Load ground truth positive and negative drug-disease pairs.
-Perform test-train split.
+Perform test-train split using a stratified approach which includes the ability to stratify by drug.
+This enhances the training-test split, ensuring that the test set is representative of the training set.

 2. *Synthesise additional training data*.
 Synthesise additional drug-disease pairs for training using an appropriate sampling strategy.
+This is an important step as it allows for the training of models that are not only representative of the training data but also generalise to new, unseen data.

+3. *Configure Model*.
+Multiple model configurations have been implemented (e.g. XGBoost, Random Forest, Ensemble Models), supporting different model types and training strategies with resampled synthesised training data.

-3. *Perform hyperparameter tuning*.
+4. *Perform hyperparameter tuning*.
 Optimise model hyperparameters to maximise performance according to a chosen objective function.
-4. *Train final model*.
-Train a drug repurposing prediction model with hyperparameters found in the previous step.
-5. *Check model performance*.
-Computes classification metrics using the test portion of the ground truth data.

-As well as single models, the pipeline has the capability to deal with *ensembles* of models trained with resampled synthesised training data.

-!!! info
-    The step *check model performance* only gives a partial indication of model performance intended as a quick sanity check.
-This is because, in general, the ground truth data alone is not a good reflection of the data distribution that the model will see while performing its task.
-The evaluation pipeline must be run before making conclusions about model performance.
+This has been optimized across model types through configuration files rather than hard-coded values, enabling experimentation with different hyperparameters for different models.

 ### Matrix Generation